SmerkyG/dig/README.md

 * Type-erasure based generics do not allow many of the most desirable uses for generics
 * Slow runtime performance compared to systems languages
 * No multiline strings or string interpolation
-* Verbose - no null conditional operator (?.), no automatic casts based on comparisons, etc
+* Verbose - no type inference, no null conditional operator (?.), no automatic casts based on comparisons, etc
 * Difficult interoperability with systems languages and native libraries
 * Lack of support for static (or non-static) extension methods